OSBRC Frequently Asked Questions

 Where should I store our drum?

 Store used batteries in a cool and dry area.
 Batteries should not be stored in extreme heat, near flammable materials or in locations where there is moisture or humidity.
+Steel drums must also be placed on the ground floor so that they are accessible by our drivers for pick up.

 Which types of batteries can be recycled through the OSBRC program?